samminhch/uno-bot/README.md

 ## To-Do List:
 - [ ] Fix bug where if a player uses a reverse card and then draws in a 2-player match, it'll be their turn again.
 - [x] Fix bug where if you play a draw card the opponent doesn't actually draw cards.
-- [ ] Fix bug where BufferedReader randomly crashes and breaks the game.
-I still don't know how to fix that
+- [x] Fix bug where BufferedReader randomly crashes and breaks the game. ~~I still don't know how to fix that.~~ It was actually a scanner problem and I closed the scanner in the wild-card method.
 - [ ] FINISH THE REST OF THE DARN GAME

 ## About Code